 I have a friend who has a beautiful example of this in La Tuna Canyon.
 (The north end of Sun Valley, above Burbank.)
 He wants to sell some of his produce, and likes to give tours.
 He has a great story, got experts in permaculture to come out and teach him what to plant in the area, and how to do it.
 Let me know if you are interested in a field trip.

-gum gum steming Everything below is sort of aimed at schooling and kids, homeschooling.
+Everything below is sort of aimed at schooling and kids, homeschooling.
 Just so you know.
-But good farm/ see gardening free online chatting and dating sites in india info too.
+But good farm/gardening info too.

 Then next step is learning how to fix anything and everything in a house.
 Faucets, changing gaskets in older homes, patching and painting, patching and sanding wooden floors, tiling, making a brick walkway or deck.